ikhlo/NLP_Challenge/README.md

 # NLP_Challenge

-A NLP challenge on stock price prediction using speeches.
+A NLP challenge on stock price prediction using bank speeches.